The Best Types of Life Insurance in Canada

 • Guarantees your family can stay in the home after you pass

-• It may be easier to qualify for than standard life insurance
+• May be easier to qualify for than standard life insurance

 • Much more expensive than term life insurance